Local groups adapt Thanksgiving meals for pandemic

 Ministry on the Margins in Bismarck has postponed its Thanksgiving until it is safe for people to gather again, according to founder Sister Kathleen Atkinson.
 Whenever the meal is held, it will include "all the traditional trimmings and decorations," she said.

-The Banquet and Heaven's Helpers Soup Cafe in Bismarck both will serve meals on Thanksgiving.
-Heaven's Helpers will be open from 11 a.m. until 4 p.m. and The Banquet from 5:30-7:30 p.m.
+The Banquet and Heaven's Helpers Soup Cafe in Bismarck both served meals on Thanksgiving.

-Heaven's Helpers Executive Director Mark Meier said the cafe will be open this year because other organizations had to cancel.
-The cafe typically is closed on Thanksgiving, but this year it will serve "grandma's turkey dinner soup," which will include turkey and potatoes, alongside lobster bisque, sandwiches and pies.
-The dining room will be open.
+Heaven's Helpers Executive Director Mark Meier said the cafe opened this year because other organizations had to cancel.
+The cafe typically is closed on Thanksgiving, but this year it planned to serve "grandma's turkey dinner soup," which will include turkey and potatoes, alongside lobster bisque, sandwiches and pies.
+The dining room was open.

 "We're going to continue to do what we do every day, but with a Thanksgiving twist," Meier said.

-The Banquet will serve dinner in its dining room, and community members also can get their meals to go, Executive Director Karla Eisenbiesz said.
-Masks will be provided, and the dining room will be at 25% capacity.
-Great Plains Food Bank and businesses such as Walmart have donated the food, and enough volunteers have signed up to help.
+The Banquet served dinner in its dining room, and community members also could get their meals to go, Executive Director Karla Eisenbiesz said.
+Masks were provided, and the dining room was expected to be at 25% capacity.
+Great Plains Food Bank and businesses such as Walmart donated the food, and enough volunteers signed up to help.

-"The only problem I foresee is fitting all the food into the to-go box," Eisenbiesz said.

 Reach Sam Nelson at 701-250-8264 or sam.nelson@bismarcktribune.com.